How Much Can I Borrow For A Mortgage in Manchester?

 Before 2014, two applicants with the same income could borrow roughly the same as each other.
 This was irrespective of how much they spent each month.
 But then we saw the introduction of new affordability models, exploring how applicants managed their money on a monthly basis.

-It really is horses for courses and if you need to maximise your borrowing capacity to obtain the home you need to buy then you will need a local Mortgage Broker on your side.
-Someone who can research the market on your behalf to see if anyone will lend you the amount you need given your unique circumstances.
+It really is horses for courses and if you need to maximise your borrowing capacity to obtain the home you need to buy then you will need a local Mortgage Broker in Manchester on your side.
+Someone who can research the market on your behalf to see if anyone will lend you the amount you need due to your unique circumstances.

 How Much Can I Borrow?